Major League Baseball Players Association: Youth baseball initiative

 In June 2016, executive director Tony Clark and MLB commissioner Rob Manfred, along with Curtis Granderson, Andrew McCutchen, Marquis Grissom, and Ken Griffey Jr., announced major initiatives within youth baseball in a press conference held at Citi Field.

 On top of jointly donating over $2 million several youth-focused initiatives supported by current and former Major League player, other major initiatives included financial contributions to youth baseball projects and the creation of a partnership with Positive Coaching Alliance for the training of coaches and administrators from the Reviving Baseball in Inner Cities program.

 Miscellaneous

 Salary cap

-As of 2023, Major League Baseball is the only major professional sports league in North America that does not have a salary cap; the MLS, NBA, NFL, and NHL all implement some sort of salary cap.
-MLB does have a luxury tax that penalizes clubs that exceed the designated amount for that season.
+Major League Baseball is the only major professional sports league in North America that does not have a salary cap, as of 2026; the NBA, NFL, MLS, and NHL all implement some sort of salary cap.
+MLB has a luxury tax that penalizes clubs that exceed the designated amount for that season.